JinhyukKo/compiler/README.md

 ![Screenshot 2024-10-19 at 6 50 24 PM](https://github.com/user-attachments/assets/5983f157-b4ce-4ecc-9192-250dc6ee8f6d)

 >[!tip]
-> in LEX, you cannot make Balanced Parentheses as you do in CFG
+> in LEX, you cannot determine Balanced Parentheses as you do in CFG
 $$L={(^n)^n}$$